 What to Take on Long Flights

 Long flights can be tedious.
-Here are a few things I've found can make the ride safe and a little more comfortable.
+Here are a few things I've found that can make the ride safe and a little more comfortable.

 Apple AirPods Wireless Bluetooth Headphones